 A really good book that outlines the steps to improve your finances.
 This book has helped a lot of people sort out their finances.
 I’m not the biggest fan of his podcast/radio show, but his book is well worth the read.

 In her book, Sam encourages you to pull your head out of the sand and start dealing with your finances.
 It looks at your attitude towards money and what we need to know about money.
 I like it because it deals with local issues that you will not find in other books.

 In his book, Warren gives you all the information that you would pay a financial advisor thousands for.
 It is a step-by-step guide to investing while managing your risk and sleeping well at night.
 Well worth the money.

 Take the time during lockdown to improve your finances and come out of this in a better position.
 If you have some extra time on your hands you can even teach yourself new skills.
-I will follow this post with a summary of the financial assistance that is available during the lockdown period and the investment case for buying bonds now.
+I will follow this post with the investment case for buying bonds now.

 Be safe out there,

 Quote of the weekWe know how to revive an economy.
 What we don't know is how to revive people.
 Click To Tweet